-Section 134-18.
-Stream Bank Erosion Requirements
+Section 134-19.
+Stream Bank Erosion Requirements (All Watersheds)

-In addition to the water quality volume, to minimize the impact of stormwater runoff on downstream stream bank erosion, a BMP must be designed to detain the proposed conditions 2-year, 24-hour design storm to the existing conditions 1-year flow using the SCS Type II distribution.
+To minimize the impact of stormwater runoff on downstream stream bank erosion, a BMP must be designed to detain the proposed conditions 2-year, 24-hour design storm to the existing conditions 1-year flow using the SCS Type II distribution.
 Additionally, provisions shall be made (such as adding a small orifice at the bottom of the outlet structure) so that the proposed conditions 1-year storm takes a minimum 24-hours to drain from the facility from a point where the maximum volume of water from the 1-year storm is captured (i.e. the maximum water surface elevation is achieved in the facility).